Ruzzyferr/Kozder/src/content/news/en/youthpass-kilis.md

 As **KOZ-DER**, we sincerely thank **Association Children With Special Needs (CWSN)** for making it possible to implement this valuable project in Kilis, for the trust they placed in our organisation, for their strong cooperation and for their support throughout the process.

 We would like to express our special thanks to **Prof. Dr. Zekeriya AKMAN**, Rector of **Kilis 7 Aralık University**, **Lect.
-Mehmet KARAOĞLAN**, Coordinator of the Project Office of Kilis 7 Aralık University, **Halil ÖZKARACA**, KOZ-DER Project Coordinator, and **Mevlide ÖZKARACA**, President of KOZ-DER, for their efforts, coordination and support throughout the project.
+Mehmet KARAOĞLAN**, Assistant Coordinator of the Project Office of Kilis 7 Aralık University, **Halil ÖZKARACA**, KOZ-DER Project Coordinator, and **Mevlide ÖZKARACA**, President of KOZ-DER, for their efforts, coordination and support throughout the project.

 We also thank **Mustafa ERTUNÇ**, Kilis Provincial Director of Youth and Sports, **Mehmet ALKAN**, Director of Youth Services, **Hüseyin ERKMEN**, Kilis Provincial Director of Culture and Tourism, **Av.
 Hakan BİLECEN**, Mayor of Kilis, **Kilis Municipality**, **Kilis Provincial Directorate of Youth and Sports**, **Kilis Provincial Directorate of Culture and Tourism**, Dr.Ekrem ARSLAN **Head of İstasyon Gaziantep** and all stakeholder institutions that supported the process.